aherbert/gdsc-smlm/docs/results_plugins.rst

      - If **true** any changes to the table settings configured for ``Show results table`` will be applied to existing table.
 Otherwise they apply to new tables.

-.. index:: results match calculator
+.. index:: !
+Results Match Calculator

 Results Match Calculator
 ------------------------